anaef/nginx-lws/doc/Directives.md

 # LWS Directives

-This document describes the NGINX directives provided by lws-nginx.
+This document describes the NGINX directives provided by LWS.

 ## HTTP Main Configuration